hangpt01/OpenCLIP_Image_Classification/README.md

 2. Linear probe evaluation:
     - The best L2 regularization strength λ = 0.01 with a validation accuracy of 96.79%.
 	- After retraining on the full training set (50,000 samples), the test accuracy is 96.79%.
+3. Zero-shot accuracy using the best template "a photo with the main subject of a {class}":
+    - Top-1 accuracy: 94.14%

 ## Challenges and Improvements